nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/KW_MAP_VISUALIZATION.md

 ## Update Data

-Now use your SQL skills and tools to connect to your database
+Now use your SQL skills and tools to connect to your database and run some `UPDATE` statements to give each park area a zone designation of your choosing.